Egyras/HeishaMon/README.md

 Within the 'integrations' folder you can find examples how to connect your automation platform to the HeishaMon.

+# Do not advise to use set commands too often due possible eeprom failure on Panasonic as its not tested well.

 # Debug led indications
 On first boot the debug led will turn on after 10 seconds to let you know that there is no config yet and a HeishaMon-Setup wifi portal should be available.
 A factory reset can be performed on the web interface but if the web interface is unavailable you can perform a double reset.
 The double reset should be performed not too fast but also not too slow.
 Usually halve a second between both resets should do the trick.
 To indicate that the double reset performed a factory reset, the blue led will flash rapidly (You need to press reset again now to start HeishaMon-Setup wifi portal).